butlin/presentations/MEDI2101 practical wk 11.md

 ### ECG
 #### Volunteer

-Today's experiment requires only one volunteer.
+Today's experiment requires only one volunteer in each group.

 They don't have to do any exercise.